-Result indicators ((Priority 2, SO: ESO4.11)
+Result indicators (Priority 2, SO: ESO4.11)

-EECR03: Participants gaining a qualification upon leaving (measurement unit: persons) This indicator measures the number of persons who have received ESF+ support and who gained a qualification upon leaving the ESF+ operation.
+■ EECR03: Participants gaining a qualification upon leaving (measurement unit: percentage) This indicator measures the number of persons who have received ESF+ support and who gained a qualification upon leaving the ESF+ operation.
 Qualification means a formal outcome of an assessment and validation process which is obtained when a competent body determines that an individual has achieved learning outcomes to given standards.
-Certificates of attendance/ completion should therefore not contribute to this indicator (but are to be recorded).
+Certificates of attendance/ completion should therefore not contribute to this indicator (but are to be recorded under result indicator PSR01).
+Where an operation has both a formal qualification and a certification, the qualification takes precedence and the record should be captured by this indicator only.

-1 This indicator is an overarching one thus, other indicators are all sub-sets as applicable t this indicator.
+&lt;sup>1 This indicator is an overarching one thus, other indicators are all sub-sets as applicable to this indicator.